 This year has proven to be a rough one for dividend stocks.
 With the Fed’s rate hike looming and with bond yields rocketing higher, traditionally high-yielding sectors like REITs and utilities have taken an absolute pounding.
-The REIT sector, as represented by the order viagra without a doctor prescription Vanguard REIT ETF (VNQ), is down more than 13% from its January highs and is well into negative territory for the year.
+The REIT sector, as represented by the Vanguard REIT ETF (VNQ), is down more than 13% from its January highs and is well into negative territory for the year.
 Many REITs are down more than 20%, putting them into outright bear market territory.

 Utilities have actually fared a little worse.
-The canadian pharmacy drugstore Utilities Select SPDR ETF (XLU) is down close to 14% from its January highs.
+The Utilities Select SPDR ETF (XLU) is down close to 14% from its January highs.
 And as with REITs, many individual utility stocks are down significantly more.

 After a good correction, it’s always worthwhile to look for bargains.
 So today, we’re going to pit REITs against utilities to see which is the better dividend play for the remainder of 2015.
 We’ll judge the winner of this smackdown on three criteria: Current dividend yield, dividend growth, and overall macro backdrop.

 It can get a little messy when comparing yields across sectors because most investors do not simply buy the index.
 They cherry pick the individual stocks they like best, which can have yields that are markedly different from the average for the sector.
 So, we’ll look at both the index averages and at some individual names that investors are likely to own.